-One thing she had learned, thanks to her endless curiosity, was the basic principles of engineering and the housing styles of any number of cultures; that meant she did have a reasonable plan for how to build herself a sturdy home able to withstand winter, but the actual construction involved more physical work than she’d done in over a decade.
+One thing she had learned, thanks to her endless curiosity, was the basic principles of engineering and the housing styles of any number of cultures.
+That meant she did have a reasonable plan for how to build herself a sturdy home able to withstand winter, but the actual construction involved more physical work than she’d done in recent memory.

 Right now, she’d be happy with a way to tie her hair back.

 And perhaps a shovel, as well.
 It was a good thing she didn’t have to worry about aging, given how slowly her current efforts were progressing.
-With the limited tools and materials at hand, she was certain that digging down at least a foot or so into the ground was going to give her the best foundation for her new house that she could expect.
+With the limited tools and materials at hand, she was certain that digging down at least a foot or so into the ground was going to give her the best foundation she could reasonably expect for her new house.
 If she could even accomplish even that much before winter.

 With a sigh, she cupped her hand in the moonlight to drink.
 Talir was waning, but even a mouthful would help heal incipient blisters and strained muscles.

 The yellow light pooled in her palm, and she raised it, but paused, watching in amazement as it coalesced, growing less luminous.
-Only seconds later, a strip of fine, soft, pale-yellow material lay in a spiral on her palm.
+Only heartbeats later, a strip of fine, soft, pale yellow material lay in a spiral on her palm.